kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Continue reviewing enhancement exceptions as needed
 - Release themes should be completed by now
 - Exception requests should be almost zero
-- The kubeadm and other dependent project issues should be created already
 - Check in with SIGs on their enhancement work to make sure they know Code Freeze is 3 weeks away, as well as emailing the [kubernetes-dev] list, and notifying the community at the weekly meeting
 - Adjust the enhancements repo/tracking spreadsheet as necessary (this may also require modifying themes that can’t be delivered)
 - Remind Branch Manager that branch CI jobs will be needed next week.